Super Meat Boy: Development and marketing

 Due to Sony's initial lack of interest in the game, Team Meat entered into contractual obligations that prohibited Super Meat Boy from ever being released on the PlayStation 3.
 Despite this, a version for the PlayStation 4 and PlayStation Vita was eventually announced.
 The WiiWare version was canceled because the game's file size had been expanded beyond the limits imposed by Nintendo.
 Team Meat looked into releasing it as a retail Wii game, but were told by all third-party publishers they approached that a budget title would not be profitable so late into the Wii's lifecycle.
 Versions of the game were eventually released for Nintendo's follow up systems Wii U and the Switch.
+The PlayStation 4, PlayStation Vita, Wii U, and Switch ports were produced by BlitWorks.
 The Switch version includes a platform-exclusive "Race Mode", allowing two players on the Switch's split-screen and using separate Joy-Con to race through sets of levels.
 This mode was added to the Windows version in October 2018.

 A limited edition retail version of the PC game was released in April 2011.
 It included bonuses such as behind-the-scenes videos, a sample disc of the game's music, and a Super Meat Boy comic.
 In 2012 Team Meat began prototyping an iOS and Android version of the game.
 The game was intended to be a different take on the Super Meat Boy concept that is more adapted to touch-screen controls than a direct port would be.
 This project would develop into the new endless runner game Super Meat Boy Forever, revealed in 2014 at the video game convention PAX.

 Team Meat released several pieces of merchandise related to Super Meat Boy.
-These include Super Meat Boy Handheld, an iOS app released on April 3, 2010 and styled on a Tiger Electronics handheld.
+These include Super Meat Boy Handheld, an iOS app released on April 3, 2010, and styled on a Tiger Electronics handheld.
 It was released as a joke after Refenes' game Zits & Giggles was removed from the iTunes Store following a statement by Refenes that likened the iPhone to a Tiger handheld.
 McMillen has released a Super Meat Boy microgame for WarioWare D.I.Y.
 Team Meat sells charms, plush toys, and posters related to the game, as well as T-shirts, stickers, stress balls, and a limited edition Super Meat Boy comic.
 In 2011, Voxelous released a set of four Super Meat Boy figures of Meat Boy, Bandage Girl, Brownie, and Tofu Boy, later making figures of Commander Video, Jill, Ogmo, and Dr. Fetus.